 1. Redefine what it means to “win”

-People get anxious and envious because they define the “game” in the same way the world tells them to define the game.
+People get envious because they define the “game” in the same way the world tells them to define the game.

 When people ask me which entrepreneurs I look up to, my answer usually surprises them.
 I don’t answer with the cliche “Steve Jobs”, “Elon Musk”, or other billionaires.